This project provides evaluation and technical assistance services to advance ONC’s mission of improving the effective use of health IT.

 - Population Health

-Crosson has worked on several notable primary care evaluations and studies.
-He serves as project director and principal investigator on a clinical trial examining a diabetes registry adoption intervention designed to improve the quality of diabetes care in primary care.
-He is currently project director for the evaluation of the Colorado Health Foundation’s Team Based Care Initiative to improve team-based care in 20 Colorado primary care practices.
-Crosson also plays a key role in Mathematica’s evaluation of the Comprehensive Primary Care Initiative and the Independence at Home Demonstration project and leads the implementation evaluation for two Health Care Innovations Award—Round 2 awardees.
-He was recently the co-principal investigator on a project for the Agency for Healthcare Research and Quality to improve PCMH research, evaluation, and implementation focusing on efforts to develop training materials for primary care practice facilitators to support practice improvement.
+Crosson is a multimethod researcher, with emphasis on qualitative methods and implementation science approaches.
+He has worked on several notable primary care evaluations and studies.
+Currently, he serves as project director for Mathematica’s evaluation of the Colorado Health Foundation’s Team-Based Care Initiative to improve team-based care in 20 Colorado primary care practices, is principal investigator on an investigator-initiated translational clinical trial of diabetes registry adoption in primary care, and leads qualitative data collection in primary care practices on Mathematica’s evaluation of the Comprehensive Primary Care Plus Initiative.
+He recently led Mathematica’s evaluation and technical support services contract for the Office of the National Coordinator for Health Information Technology and has played key roles in evaluations of the Comprehensive Primary Care Initiative and the Independence at Home Demonstration project (which focused on home-based primary care).
+He also led the implementation evaluation for two Health Care Innovations Award—Round 2 awardees.
+Previously, as co-principal investigator on a project for the Agency for Healthcare Research and Quality (AHRQ), he led the development of training materials for primary care practice facilitators to support practice improvement.

 Evaluation of the Independence at Home Demonstration